mssalvatore/tmpwatcher/README.md

 user (as input to the program)." https://en.wikipedia.org/wiki/Symlink_race

-Time-of-check to time-of-use (TOCTOU) vulnerabilities are a kind of race condition that occurs between the time a software checks the status of a resource (in this case, a file or directory) and the time the software actually uses the resource.
+Time-of-check to time-of-use (TOCTOU) vulnerabilities are the result of race conditions that occur between the time a software checks the status of a resource (in this case, a file or directory) and the time the software actually uses the resource.
 One common way that TOCTOU vulnerabilities are manifested is in world-writable files or directories within /tmp.
 If software creates